camisetags/camisetags/README.md

 - 🔭 I’m currently working on @winnin.
 - 🌱 I’m currently learning typescript and DDD.
 - 👯 I’m looking to collaborate on typescript, Golang, Python and Elixir projects.
-- 💬 Ask me about music, anime and programming ;D
+- 💬 Ask me about music, anime and programming. ;D
-- ⚡ Fun fact: I'm also known as a camiseta (t-shirt) among friends, co-workers and the software community
+- ⚡ Fun fact: I'm also known as a camiseta (t-shirt) among friends, co-workers and the software community.